sahat/jsrecipes/posts/backend/socketio-basics.md

 objects we are concerned with are: **Emitter** and **Listener**.
 An **Event Emitter** is an object that emits events such as _connect_, _disconnect_, and _data_.
 An **Event Listener** is a function we register to a particular emitted event, e.g. 'connect'.
 When a particular event is detected by the Event Listener, the function registered to that particular event gets executed.
-Socket.io is both an event emitter and event listener.
+Socket.io is an event emitter and listener.

 In the context of socket.io, a server will typically listen for events emitted by the client, for example an _incomingMessage_ event, and the client will listen for events emitted by the server,